DNSheng/livestream-wrapper/README.md

 #### Adding aliases:

-Aliases are case-sensitive and must be unique and not contain the '.' (period) character.
+Aliases are case-sensitive and must be unique and not contain special characters (alphanumeric only).

 Aliases must not have the same name as commands.